rkolbi/My_Mars2Pro_Accessories/README.md

-## :milky_way:Various parts, tools, and information for the Saturn & Elegoo 2 Pro printers.
+## :milky_way:Various parts, tools, and information for the Elegoo Saturn & Mars2 printers.

 Quick links: